mtraudt412/LunchMenu/README.md

 >Installation directory (this will create a google-cloud-sdk subdirectory) (/Users/[your User here]):

 Press the Enter key.
-This will install the google-cloud-sdk software into the default location displayed at the end of the message.
+This will install the google-cloud-sdk software into the location displayed at the end of the message.

 After this step completes, type in the following to continue with the installation process: